-Under the Electricity Act, the Authority must no later than 1 August of each year submit to the transmission system operator the updated revenue cap and the settlement for the preceding year, including reasoning for any changes.
+Under the Electricity Act No. 65/2003, Landsnet is obliged to set the tariff for its services in accordance with a revenue cap.
+The tariff shall apply to, on the one hand, the consumption of distribution system operators from the transmission system and, on the other hand, the consumption of power-intensive consumers, the latter of which shall be determined in United States dollars.
+The National Energy Authority is yet to set the revenue cap for the Company for the years 2011-2015.
+Under the Electricity Act, the Authority's decision on the updated revenue cap and the settlement for the preceding year must be submitted no later than 1 August each year, together with reasoning for any changes.
 The Authority and Landsnet have been unable to agree on the settlement for the years 2006-2009 owing to different interpretations of the profitability criteria for distribution system operators; there is no disagreement about the revenue cap for power-intensive consumers.

-Landsnet has twice appealed the Authority's decision regarding the settlement for the years 2006-2009 to the Appeals Committee on Electricity, which overturned both of the Authority's decisions and referred the case back to it for a reassessment.
+Landsnet has twice appealed the National Energy Authority's decision regarding the settlement for the years 2006-2009 to the Appeals Committee on Electricity, which overturned both of the Authority's decisions and referred the case back to it for a reassessment.
 The Authority issued a third decision on the settlement for the said period on 20 December 2012, which has also been appealed.
 On 12 April 2012, the Authority issued a decision on the revenue cap settlement for 2010.
 This decision is not in dispute.
-The delays in effecting a settlement for the years 2006-2009 and 2011-2012 have caused some uncertainty with regard to the Company's performance measurement and financial position.
+The delays in effecting a settlement for the years 2006-2009 have caused some uncertainty with regard to the Company's performance measurement and financial position.